Storyteller. Qualitative Researcher.

 I am interested in the idea of collage on a conceptual and practical level.
 Genres like satire, dramedy, live-action animation mixtures excite me.

-Research Story Consulting Feedback Creative Writing Curating Interviewing Video Editing Conversational French Coaching Camera Operation Matchmaking Disability Consulting
+Research Story Consulting Feedback Creative Writing Curating Interviewing Video Editing Conversational French Mentorship Camera Operation Matchmaking

 Adobe Premiere Adobe Photoshop Google Suite Canon C Series Sony FS5- FS7 DSLRS Mirrorless Interchangeable-Lens Cameras Lavaliere + Shotgun Microphones Custom PC Builds